brendanjmeade/celeri_notes/mcmc/intro.md

-The geophysical forward model in celeri provides maps from geodynamic parameters (block rotations, elastic slip, Mogi sources, strain rates, etc.) to predicted ground velocities at GPS stations.
+The geophysical forward model in celeri provides maps from geodynamic parameters to predicted ground velocities at GPS stations.

 Mathematically, if $\theta$ denotes the vector of parameters, the predicted velocity field at all stations is